How AI is changing private banking in Central, South and Eastern Europe

 The opportunity for regional leadership

-Central, South and Eastern Europe banks have a unique advantage.
+Central, South and Eastern Europe banks have a structural advantage over Western European competitors.

 The Financial Times recently highlighted how banks across Southern and Eastern Europe are using AI to compress response times from days to minutes.
 One regional CEO put it simply: "Speed and empathy will decide who keeps the client."